 Instead of staying at the Thon Hotel you may also wish to stay for one or two nights in the atmospheric wooden log cabins of the Kirkenes Snow Hotel (additional charges apply).

-Today another unique experience awaits you on the water with a King Crab Fishing adventure.
+Today another unique experience awaits you on the water with a King Crab Safari adventure.
 You will get the opportunity to catch, prepare and sample these giants of the fjords!
-An experienced fisherman will you take out on a RIB boat where we will cruise along the Bugøyfjord and the Barents Sea to find the right place to anchor.
+An experienced fisherman will you take out on a RIB (rigid inflatable boat) boat where we will cruise along the Bugøyfjord and the Barents Sea to find the right place to anchor.
 You will be hands on to help pull up the King Crab cages from the depths.
 Once the catch is safely on board we will return to the shoreline and sample the freshest and most delicious King Crab in a traditional renovated boat house located by the fjord.
 An amazing and unforgettable day in the Norwegian Arctic Circle.

 This evening we will celebrate the longest day of the Northern Hemisphere year with a Summer Solstice Cocktail Party and Gala Dinner.